Dianthera americana: Distribution and habitat

-Conservation Status in Canada
+Conservation status in Canada

 At the northern end of its range, Dianthera americana is a listed threatened species on Schedule 1 under the Canadian Species at Risk Act.
 Unseasonal and extreme anthropogenic water level fluctuations and competition from invasive species have contributed to its decline, particularly in the Rivière des Mille Îles, Quebec, and it is today represented by 13 populations in southern Ontario and southwest Quebec.

 Ecology

 Pollinators of D. americana flowers include bees, butterflies, and skippers.
 Some bird species eat the seeds.
 Deer browse the foliage, and beavers and muskrats feed on the rhizomes.
 Its rhizomes and roots also provide important spawning sites for many fish species and habitat for invertebrates.

+Field studies have shown that aboveground biomass of D. americana is greatly reduced by terrestrial herbivory and riparian shading, while its belowground biomass is more variable.

-The creeping rhizome allows Dianthera americana to form large colonies on or near shorelines that have fluctuating water levels and stabilize them.
+The creeping rhizome allows Dianthera americana to form large colonies on or near shorelines that have fluctuating water levels, a trait that has been used to support shoreline stabilization and habitat restoration efforts.
+Studies have shown that D. americana can be propagated from stem cuttings quite easily, and is able to produce new shoots and roots under a range of moisture conditions.

 Dense plots of the American water-willow were once associated with mosquito breeding, which led to efforts to control the plant in the 1930s.
 This included manipulating water levels and using herbicides.
 Sodium arsenite-carbonate mixtures and sodium chlorate were thought to be the most effective at the time.

-Invasiveness and Threats
+Invasiveness and threats

 D. americana can form extensive and fast-growing colonies that can become problematic.
 In some areas it is managed like a nuisance species since it can overtake shallow waters quickly.

 Although it can spread quickly, the species faces some pressures.
 Fluctuating water levels from dams or climate changes can damage or uproot colonies.
 Competition from invasive plants, particularly the European Reed, also threatens the species.
 Severe shoreline erosion during storms, overgrazing by deer, trampling, pollution, and other recreational disturbances like boat traffic also pose threats.